alpaka/BooleanActivities/README.md

 ## Usage
 Simply drag and drop the desired activities onto the canvas.
 The main use in UiPath is together with activities such as *ElementExists* - e.g. a "while element exists" loop.

+One important point to keep in mind is that the container activities (*ActivityAnd*, *ActivityOr* and *ActivityNot*) execute all child activities in parallel and cancel the other children as soon as possible.
+This is the same behaviour as you may be used to from the *Pick* activity.
+For example, say you want to check for the existence of one of two elements on a website, **Foo** and **Bar**.
+If either exists, you want to show an alert "Element found".
+If both aren't found, you want to display an alert "No element found" after 3 seconds.

+To build this in UiPath, drag an *ActivityIf* onto the canvas, add an *ActivityOr* container and put two *ElementExists* activities with a timeout of 3000 ms inside the *ActivityOr* - one checking for **Foo** and the other for **Bar**.

+Imagine that you visit a website that contains only **Foo**.
+When UiPath finds **Foo**, *ActivityOr* will immediately cancel the *ElementExists* that looks for **Bar**, so *ActivityIf* will execute quickly without having to wait for the unsuccessful search for **Bar** to finish.
+This is effectively the same as using a *Pick* with multiple branches to set a boolean flag that you subsequently use in an *If* activity.